georgelele1/Comp9517Proj1/README.md

-Comp9517 Project
+# Comp9517 Project
-this project is a computer vision project we have included 4 models Unet Deeplabv3 MasKRcnn and PSP-net each model setup will be following steps setup before you access the model you have to do a setup bash
+This project is a computer vision project we have included 4 models Unet Deeplabv3 MasKRcnn and PSP-net each model setup will be following steps setup before you access the model you have to do a setup bash